glasswall-sre/sremail/README.md

 # sremail

-'SRE Mail' is a Python package designed to make sending email to SaaS in MIME format to the different clusters a lot easier.
+'SRE Mail' is a Python package designed to make sending email in MIME format a lot easier.

 ## Basic usage